 This chapter covers the following topics:

-Use the Inventory Management Command Center to simplify and expedite fulfillment planning and execution.
+Use the Inventory Management Command Center to simplify and expedite fulfillment planning and processing.
 The command center enables warehouse managers, outbound supervisors, inventory managers, inventory control supervisors, and product managers to streamline inventory activities and to quickly act on exceptions.
 Kanban planners and inventory control supervisors can use the command center to gain insights about the current inventory health at various inventory locations known as points of use, material replenishment lead time, Kanban demand, and unmoved Kanban cards to manage inventory levels and control inventory cost.

 Use the command center to: